The Gonstead Technique

 The gold standard in chiropractic care.

 Bianco Family Chiropractic has the distinction of being one of two chiropractors, in Delaware County, certified in the Gonstead Technique.
 Throughout his life, Dr. Clarence S. Gonstead, focused on bio-mechanical dysfunction and its role in neuromusculoskeletal pain.
 His work advanced chiropractic to a bio-mechanical science.
-As such, the Gonstead Technique is considered the international standard for result-driven chiropractic care.
+As such, the Gonstead Technique is considered the international gold standard for result-driven chiropractic care.